Kushagra-Yadav/LEETCODE_POTD/README.md

           do smae from end toward left till equal to value and greater than equal to beginning.
     When loop terminates we return right-left+1 as remaining size }}

 {{
+06-03-2024
+  Hare and Tortoise Problem
+   Take two pointer slow and fast.Move slow by one and fast by two.If they meet then cycle.If they point null so no cycle.
+}}

+{{
 16-01-2024